Contact Us

 Jo Johnson

-Jo served 4 years on the board of Grand Canyon Private Boaters Association, and as its Membership Director before helping found River Runners for Wilderness with Tom Martin.
-She is a database contractor in Boulder, Colorado.
+Jo served 4 years on the board of Grand Canyon Private Boaters Association as its Membership Director before helping found River Runners for Wilderness with Tom Martin in 2002.
+She is a database contractor living in rural Douglas County, Oregon .
+Her son is a float fishing guide in Alaska and is a 3rd generation river runner.

 Tom Robey